 Type of course:

-1x2 lecture hours per week during autumn parallell + 2x2 lecture hours per week during spring parallell (a total of around 80 hours).
-Teaching has a blended format: contents are conveyed through readings, some pre-recorded and some in-class lectures, and practical exercises and simulations of quantitative and qualitative research design, sampling, data collection, and analysis.
-In addition, students will do group and individual independent work.
-The total number of working hours for students is about 450 hours.
+1x2 class hours per week during autumn parallell + 2x2 class hours per week during spring parallell (a total of around 80 hours).
+Teaching has a blended format: contents are conveyed through readings, some pre-recorded and some in-class lectures, and practical exercises and simulations of quantitative and qualitative research design, sampling, data collection, analysis, and assessment.
+In addition, students do group and/or individual independent work.